iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.3/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.nc.dhhs.exposurenotification 1 reviews"/>
 </p>

+> Unable to obtain a Pin using the form due to always failing the CAPTCHA.
+I've tried being case sensitive and not case sensitive.
+It fails every time.
+I've tried this on Chrome and Firefox browsers<br> :date: __2021-01-02 09:04:24__

 > There aren't enough people using this app for it to be really effective.
 Also, it doesn't check for exposures very often.
 A serious flaw in my eyes!
 It should be checking at least every 15 mins (refreshing) at the very least.
 It does not allow for exposure time check to be altered in Google.
 It was a good concept, bad design.<br> :date: __2020-12-22 23:55:21__